 - What problems do your services solve?

-- What are the steps your potential customers make before making a buying decision?
+- What are the steps your potential customers take before making a buying decision?

-Combining the above answers with information gathered from analyzing your customers and website visitors, will help you accurately define the profile of your ideal customer.
+Combining the above answers with information gathered from analyzing your customers and website visitors will help you accurately define your ideal customer profile.

-You can then use this data to create your custom audiences on Facebook, as explained in the next tip.
+As explained in the next tip, you can then use this data to create your custom audiences on Facebook.

 3. Create Custom Audiences

-Custom audiences is a feature of Facebook that lets you segment Facebook users into groups and target them with different campaigns and ads.
+Custom audiences are a feature of Facebook Advertising that lets you segment Facebook users into groups and target them with different campaigns and ads.

 You can take the results of your target market analysis and create different Facebook audiences.

 For example, you can create one audience to target people that are not yet aware of your brand.
-This audience will include users that share the same characteristics as your ideal customer.
+This audience will include users with the same characteristics as your ideal customer.

-You can then set up another audience for people that visited your website but did not convert, and yet another audience to include your most valuable customers.
+You can set up another audience for people who visited your website but did not convert and another audience to include your most valuable customers.